 Beasley enrolled in history courses and began training herself in historical research, visiting private and public libraries, exploring archives, and conducting oral interviews with elderly black residents about their personal experiences.
 She spent several years examining California newspapers between the 1840s and 1910s, both black and white, at UC Berkeley's Bancroft Library.
 She soon began lecturing on black history and would eventually publish articles in the Oakland Tribune and the Oakland Sunshine.
 After nine years of intensive research on black history, Beasley published The Negro Trail Blazers of California, a study of black pioneers who had largely been left out of the history books, dating back to early Spanish exploration of the region.

 In 1923, the Oakland Tribune started a new weekly column, "Activities Among Negroes," authored by Delilah L. Beasley, who used her voice to highlight the achievements of African Americans, support black dignity and rights, raise awareness about the barriers that existed for people of color and women, and encourage interracial activities as a means toward building equality.
-Over the next two decades, Beasley would also serve as an active member of the NAACP, the Alameda County League of Women Voters, the National Association of Colored Women, the Alameda County League of Colored Women Voters, the Public Welfare League of Alameda County, the League of Nations Association of the California Federated Women's Club, the Oakland Council of Church Women, and the Linden Center Young Women's Christian Association, and as President of the Far Western Inter-Racial Committee at the Oakland Museum.
+Over the next two decades, Beasley would also serve as an active member of the NAACP, the Alameda County League of Women Voters, the National Association of Colored Women, the Public Welfare League of Alameda County, the League of Nations Association of the California Federated Women's Club, the Oakland Council of Church Women, and the Linden Center Young Women's Christian Association, and as President of the Far Western Inter-Racial Committee at the Oakland Museum.
 Delilah Beasley would continue to write, publish, and participate in civic organizations aimed at advancing the rights of African Americans and women until her death in 1934.